vardhman1996/msceleb.github.io/challenge1-evaluation.md

 To obtain results with the test set, participants need to upload their results after they sign in [here](http://imhub-eastus2.cloudapp.net:9999/user/sign-in).
-We will return results within 24 hours.
 Please provide the experimental results in a tsv file, in which each line has the following format (delimited by tab).

-* Column1: ImageURL
-* Column2: FaceID
+* Column1: LineNumberIndex (please use the line number we offered in the test file)
-* Column3: MID estimated
+* Column2: MID estimated
-* Column4: Confidence score
+* Column3: Confidence score

 ## More Information
 If participants use their own alignment algorithm,